MuKnSys/ada-wallet-for-salesforce/README.md

     - use `-h` flag for help
 1. Push code to newly created scratch org by using `sf project deploy start`
 1. Add the Admin Permissions to this user `sf org assign permset --name Ada_Wallet_Admin_Managed`
+1. Add the Seed Phrase permission set "ADA Wallet Seed Phrase And Wallet Keys" to users who need access to sensitive operations: `sf org assign permset --name Ada_Wallet_Seed_Phrase`
 1. Connect into the Org: `sf org open`

+## Post-Setup Configuration

+After connecting to your org, complete these essential configuration steps:

+1. Navigate to the App Launcher (nine dots in top left) and open "Ada Wallet Setup"
+2. Create the Organization Encryption Key:
+   - This step is only visible to users with the "ADA Wallet Seed Phrase And Wallet Keys" permission set (`Ada_Wallet_Seed_Phrase`)
+   - This key is used to decrypt sensitive wallet information for users who should have access
+3. Set up Blockfrost Integration:
+   - Visit [Blockfrost.io](https://blockfrost.io) to create a free account
+   - Create a new project to get your Project ID
+   - In the Ada Wallet Setup app, enter your Blockfrost Project ID to enable blockchain operations

 ## Additional resources